Pediatric Infectious Diseases Program

 The Infectious Diseases team cares for children with suspected or known infections.
 We are a California Children’s Services (CCS) designated Northern California Pediatric Treatment Center.

 Back-to-School Vaccinations: Packard Children’s Infectious-Disease Expert Has Tips for Parents

-Yvonne Maldonado, MD, chief of pediatric infectious diseases at Packard Children’s Hospital and a professor at the Stanford School of Medicine, has key recommendations for parents prepping for the back-to-school season.
+Yvonne Maldonado, MD, chief of pediatric infectious diseases at Stanford Children's Health and a professor at the Stanford University, School of Medicine, has key recommendations for parents prepping for the back-to-school season.

 What are the dangers posed when parents decide against vaccinating their children?